GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/03-variables-01/readme.md

 Understanding these concepts is crucial for effectively managing variable states and resource allocation in Go programs.

-# Built-in, Reference, & Struct types
+# Builtin Reference and Struct types

 In Go, types are categorized in various ways, with some of the most common categories being built-in types, reference types, and struct types.
 Understanding these different types is essential for effective Go programming.
 Here's a breakdown of each: